Maple Mountain High School

-Maple Mountain High School is a public high school in Spanish Fork, Utah, United States that serves the Spanish Fork and Mapleton areas.
+Maple Mountain High School is a public high school in Spanish Fork, Utah, that serves the Spanish Fork and Mapleton areas.

 Organization

 The school is managed by the Nebo School District.
 It educates over 1,600 students and enrolls upwards of 500 students in each grade.
 The school was founded in 2009.

 Athletics

 Maple Mountain participates in sports sanctioned by the Utah High School Activities Association (UHSAA).
 The school competes in Region 7 of class 5A.
 The following sports are offered: